AndreaVidali/Deep-QLearning-Agent-for-Traffic-Signal-Control/README.md

 I have uploaded this here in order to help anyone that is searching for a good starter point for deep reinforcement learning with SUMO.
 You may want to take a look at tlcs_train.py and also read the description below.
 I suggest to not to look at the others files since they are just a way to further evaluate the performance of the agent

-Framework: Q-Learning with deep neural network.
+**Framework**: Q-Learning with deep neural network.

-Context: traffic signal control of an intersection.
+**Context**: traffic signal control of an intersection.

-Environment: a 4 way intersection wit 4 incoming lanes per arm.
+**Environment**: a 4 way intersection wit 4 incoming lanes per arm.

-Versions: Python 3.6, SUMO traffic simulator 1.0.1, tensorflow 1.11.0
+**Versions**: Python 3.6, SUMO traffic simulator 1.0.1, tensorflow 1.11.0

-Agent ( Traffic Signal Control System - TLCS): the traffic light system that handle the incoming traffic.
+**Agent ( Traffic Signal Control System - TLCS)**: the traffic light system that handle the incoming traffic.
 - State: discretization of incoming lanes into presence cells.
 - Action: traffic light phase with fixed duration.
 - Reward: change in cumulative delay between actions.

-The main file for training is tlcs_train.py.
+The main file for training is **tlcs_train.py**.
 It is divided into three classes: Model, SimRunner and Memory.
 Also, the generation's timing of cars are defined in the file routes_generation_training.py.
 The Model class is used to define everything about the deep neural network and it also contains some functions used to train the network and predict the outputs.
 The SimRunner class is used to handle the simulation.
 Some functions are defined to divide semantically the agent's interactions.
 The Memory class is used to handle the experience replay algorithm used during the training.